alalulop/python-intro/session_12_API_requests/API Requests.md

 2. Change the degrees to celsius (metric scale).
 [See API Docs]("https://openweathermap.org/current")
 3. Get the weather for the current location (by geographic coordinates).
 [See API Docs]("https://openweathermap.org/current") <br/>
 An easy way to get the coordinates is in Google Maps.
 Right click on a point of the map to see them.
 4. A Startup about Climate Change Data Analytics just hired you.
-Your first task is to get a list of 10 events in Germany happening this week and display the weather forecast.
+Your first task is to get the next event in Germany happening this week and display the weather forecast.
 For your reference, [see Ticketmaster API Docs]("https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/") and [OpenWeatherMaps Forecast API Docs]("https://openweathermap.org/forecast16")